SumoLogic/sumologic-documentation/docs/get-started/keyboard-shortcuts.md

 For security, shortcuts for some pages are visible only for users with an Admin account.

-To disable keyboard shortcuts, for example, if they conflict with an international keyboard, click your name in the left nav, select **[Preferences] (05Customize-Your-Sumo-Logic-Experience/Preferences-Page.md)**, and deselect **Enable keyboard shortcuts**.
+To disable keyboard shortcuts, for example, if they conflict with an international keyboard, click your name in the left nav, select **[Preferences](manage-account.md#my-preferences)**, and deselect **Enable keyboard shortcuts**.

 ## Limitations